rmeager/aggregating-dist-TEs/README .txt

   Hyper-Threading Technology:	Enabled
   Memory:	32 GB

-Running all the MCMC would take about 72 hours on a high performance server, and likely.
+Re-running all the MCMC would take about 4-5 days on a high performance server, and likely 2-3 weeks on the machine above.

 5. DESCRIPTION OF PROGRAMS / CODE